fekoester/AERes/README.md

 ridge_predictions = ridge_model.predict(reservoir.states_stand)
 ```

+The Ridge Regression model helps in understanding the basic performance on the dataset, using `alpha` for regularization strength.

 ### Implementing the Linear Attention Model

-Set up and train a linear attention model to focus on important features dynamically.
+Implement a linear attention model that dynamically focuses on the most important features of the input data.

 ```python
 from AERes.attention import LinearAttentionTrainer